The Quest For Curling At Penn State

 The curling club had members, enough so that a board with about a dozen members was set up with Brida as president.
 But life situations change and to keep something like this going, it was going to take a full commitment.

 “As we were trying to figure all of that out, I had a few things happen in my life that kind of took the legs out from underneath me,” Brida said.
 “Just as we would gain a little momentum, my father had an accident falling down a massive set of stairs with a snowblower, so he was injured a little bit.
 That was kind of traumatic for me.
 My mother-in-law had a heart attack at that time.
 On top of all that, I just had life.
 At the time, I had a two-year old and was in a job where I traveled.”

 The goals were there for Brida.
-What started off years ago with him traveling to Pittsburgh to learn the sport turned to him getting this venture off the ground and throwing the first rock down the sheet of ice at Pegula.
+What started off years ago with him traveling to Pittsburgh to learn the sport turned into this venture getting off the ground and him throwing the first rock down the sheet of ice at Pegula.

-One thing had always stood out to him about the sport — the camaraderie of it.
-Especially in a place like Happy Valley that blends students with life-long members of the borough, Brida always believed the sport had a reason to thrive here.
+One thing had always stood out to Brida about the sport — the camaraderie of it.
+Especially in a place like Happy Valley that blends students with life-long members of the borough, he always believed the sport had a reason to thrive here.

 “Working downtown and working in the bar scene, there’s a lot of that talk about that relationship between town and gown,” he said.
 “I thought curling was one of those sports where it’s not necessarily a collegiate sport, where you can have both town and gown come together — play against each other, play on the same teams, kind of break down those walls.”

-While the era with that initial group has come to a close, Brida maintained that he’d help bring this venture back to life — saying that their launch proved that there is a hunger for the game in the community.
+While the era with that initial group has come to a close, Brida affirmed that he would help bring this venture back to life — saying that the initial launch proved that there is a hunger for the game in the community.